 Moreover, 5G enables multiple networks to exist on the same platform.
 The network operator can tailor each network’s characteristics to meet specific applications’ quality-of-service requirements.27 This practice, also known as network slicing, allows the manufacturer to provision a separate low-latency network for mission-critical, time-sensitive applications such as AR or precision robotics while maintaining separate networks for nontime-sensitive applications.28

-Project success depends on the involvement of players and partners both within and outside the organization.
-Each brings a unique perspective that can help identify the enterprise’s most pressing strategic and business challenges—and help maximize the technology’s potential to solve those challenges.
+Project success depends on the involvement of players and partners both within and outside the organisation.
+Each brings a unique perspective that can help identify the enterprise’s most pressing strategic and business challenges—and help maximise the technology’s potential to solve those challenges.

-Pulling together, coordinating, and aligning stakeholders require a significant orchestration effort.
-Strategy officers have a tremendous opportunity to act as a conduit within their organizations to unlock, execute, and deliver on the 5G edge as a strategic enabler of competitive advantage.30 But whoever takes the orchestrator role will need to collaborate and cultivate commitment from critical stakeholders across four key dimensions:
+Pulling together, co-ordinating and aligning stakeholders require a significant orchestration effort.
+Strategy officers have a tremendous opportunity to act as a conduit within their organisations to unlock, execute and deliver on the 5G edge as a strategic enabler of competitive advantage.30 But whoever takes the orchestrator role will need to collaborate and cultivate commitment from critical stakeholders across four key dimensions: